-12. Although survival strategy beliefs are interpretations of events, like any other beliefs, there is something unique about the way they are formed.
-See my blog post on May 26, 2009 that describes survival strategy beliefs in detail.
+12. Although survival strategy beliefs are interpretations of events, like any other belief, there is something unique about the way they are formed.
+See my blog post on May 26, 2009, that describes survival strategy beliefs in detail.

 Thanks for reading my blog.
 Do you agree or disagree with the points I made in this post?
 Why?
 Do you have something to add?
 Your comments will add value for thousands of readers.

 Please feel free to share my blog posts with anyone you think might be interested (as long as you tell people where they came from) and to provide a link from your own website or blog.